CraftAcademy/library-challenge/README.md

 10. add_book(title, author)
 11. delete_book(list, title)
 ```
-Load_yaml and write_to_yaml have a default file, so you dont need to add those parameter to the methods unless you want your own list of books.
+Methods load_yaml and write_to_yaml have a default file, so you dont need to add those parameter to the methods unless you want your own list of books.
 The list needs to be in the format of YAML file and entry for every book should be like this.
 ```
 - :item:
-    :title: Test book in
+    :title: Title of book
-    :author: Magnus
+    :author: Magnus Thor
   :available: true
   :return_date:
   :loanee: